OtterGH/M24-MPG-421-XiODevices/README.md

 		2. Fill in the Key: Key = "XiO-subscription-key"
 		3. Fill in the Value: Value = "[ get this value from the XiO admin or Account Settings]"
 		4. Add Variable
-			1. Variable = accountid
+			1. Variable = "accountid"
-			2. Initial Value = [get this value from the XiO admin or Account Settings ]
+			2. Initial Value = "[get this value from the XiO admin or Account Settings ]"
 		5. Add Request
-			1. Name = Account-Groups
+			1. Name = "Account-Groups"
 			2. URL =  copy from https://sdkcon78221.crestron.com/sdk/Crestron_XiO_Cloud_SDK/Content/Topics/API-Reference.htm#AccountGroups
 			3. Replace {accountid} with ({accountid}} variable
 			4. Save and Send